radovluk/Smart-Contract-Exercise/02-Decentralized-Voting-System/task/task-code/README.md

 If you prefer working directly on your machine without Docker, you can set up the development environment locally.

-**Prerequisites:**
+**Prerequisites**
-- **Node.js** - https://nodejs.org/en/ - An open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
+* **Node.js**: https://nodejs.org/en/ - An open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
-- **NPM**: Node Package Manager, which comes with Node.js.
+* **NPM**: Node Package Manager, which comes with Node.js.

 Open your terminal and run the following commands to verify the installations: